nriitala/conf/README.md

 ### .screenrc
 - screen config file with neat statusbar and initialized set of windows, some bindings

+### .htoprc
+- config file for htop, some basic settings

 ### uniqueusers.sh
 - script that count unique users on current machine, used .screenrc / hardstatus